BenWRees/Summer-Project/README.md

 # Project Title

-This is a Summer Project written
+This is a Summer Project written in July 2019.
+Further details concerning the code will be posted

 ## Getting Started